 display of the determined markings and consumer advice applicable to the publication, film or computer game before that reclassification or revocation is sufficient compliance with subsection (1) for a period of 30 days after the decision to reclassify or revoke takes effect.

 [Section 96 amended by No. 30 of 2003 s.
-17 and 41(2).]
+17 and 41(2); No. 21 of 2010 s.
+21.]

 97. Misleading or deceptive advertisements